camunda/camunda-docs-manual/content/user-guide/process-engine/expression-language.md

 `externalTask.failed()`.
 If the expression evaluates to true a BPMN error is thrown which can be caught by an [Error Boundary Event]({{< ref "/reference/bpmn20/events/error-events.md#error-boundary-event" >}}).

-Within the scope of an External Task expressions have access to the ExternalTaskEntity object via the key `externalTask` which provides getter methods for `errorMessage`, `errorDetails`, `workerId`, `retries` and more.
+In the scope of an External Task, expressions have access to the `ExternalTaskEntity` object via the key `externalTask` which provides getter methods for `errorMessage`, `errorDetails`, `workerId`, `retries` and more.

 **Examples:**